saltgz/saltgz.github.io/README.md

   - Edge for dummies talk and poster;
   - Eit digital doctoral school, with BDM, GH.
 - Add research idea and thesis works;
-- Specify contributions for each publication in `publications` posts;
+- Specify contributions for each publication in `publications` posts.
-- Publication should take advantage of `Scholar` gem in order to produce automatic bibliography from a *LateX* `biblio.bib` file;
-- Divide teaching per year, first, then per teaching;
-- Accordion are deprecated in bootstrap 4, we should upgrade it and make everything a panel.